-Steve Davies joined Project for Public Spaces in 1978 and has guided the development of the organization for more than 35 years.
-Davies is an advocate for livable communities and his work has taken him around the world as a consultant, facilitator and speaker.
+Steve Davies joined Project for Public Spaces in 1978 and guided the development of the organization for 40 years as a member of PPS’s senior leadership team.
+Davies is an advocate for livable communities and his work takes him around the world as a consultant, facilitator, and speaker.

-With over 500 major projects on his resume, Steve has built a broad based portfolio of transformative placemaking projects which have been catalysts for community revitalization in the U.S. and abroad.
-Over his career, he has developed recognized expertise in downtown urban design, transportation planning, and design of mixed-use development projects.
-Today, much of his project work focuses on public markets and the role they can play in building community.
+With over 500 major projects on his resume during his long tenure at PPS, Steve built a broad-based portfolio of transformative placemaking projects which have been catalysts for community revitalization in the U.S. and abroad.
+He is widely recognized for his extensive expertise in downtown urban design, transportation planning, and the design of mixed-use development projects.
+Today, much of his project work as a consultant to PPS focuses on public markets and the role they can play in building community, and how placemaking supports local economies.

-Steve has been instrumental in creating and launching key programs at PPS over his tenure including PPS’s public market program, transportation program, and expanding the global reach of placemaking.
+Steve was instrumental in creating and launching many key programs at PPS over his tenure including PPS’s programs in public markets and transportation; the Bass Initiative for Innovation and Placemaking; and expanding the global reach of placemaking.
 His seminal work in the Czech Republic and the Balkans after the fall of communism set the stage for the growth of placemaking as a global movement.
-These and other programs have gone on to influence professionals, community advocates and cities across the globe.
+These and other programs have gone on to influence professionals, community advocates, and cities across the globe.

 An inspiring and accessible speaker, Steve has introduced tens of thousands of professionals to the PPS placemaking process.
-He has co-authored and written many books and articles, including Public Markets and Community Revitalization, Managing Downtown Public Spaces and The Role of Transit in Creating Livable Metropolitan Communities.
+He has co-authored and written many books and articles, including Public Markets and Community Revitalization, Managing Downtown Public Spaces, and The Role of Transit in Creating Livable Metropolitan Communities.
+He was a contributing writer to PPS’s second edition of How to Turn a Place Around.

 B.A.
 Art and Environmental Studies, Williams College